danja/farelo/trestle/README.md

-# Trellis - Modern Hierarchical Todo List
+# Trestle - Modern Hierarchical Todo List

-Trellis is a web-based hierarchical todo list application with RDF/SPARQL backend support.
+Trestle is a web-based hierarchical todo list application with RDF/SPARQL backend support.
 It allows you to create, organize, and manage nested tasks with rich text descriptions using markdown.

 ## Features